What Is Lagophthalmos?

 How Your Eye Doctor Can Help

 There are several ways to treat lagophthalmos, and sometimes surgery may be necessary.
-It’s best to first visit Dr. Farkas, Dr. Kassalow, and Dr. Resnick to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
+It’s best to first visit our eye doctors to pinpoint the cause of your symptoms and try the least invasive and safest treatments before resorting to surgery.
 If left untreated, lagophthalmos can result in corneal damage.

-If you’re experiencing dry eye symptoms of any kind, an eye exam at The Dry Eye Center at Drs.
+If you’re experiencing dry eye symptoms of any kind, an eye exam at Drs.
 Farkas, Kassalow, Resnick & Associates can help determine the underlying condition so that a tailor-made treatment plan can provide long-lasting relief.
 Dry eye relief extends far beyond the options available at your local drugstore.
-The friendly staff at The Dry Eye Center at Drs.
+The friendly staff at Drs.
 Farkas, Kassalow, Resnick & Associates make it their mission to provide the highest quality care for their patients.
-Get the relief you seek — book your appointment today.Our practice serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Get the relief you seek — book your appointment today.Our practice serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.